weiwei-hacking/mcTokenLogin/README.md

 - Allows you to change the username of the account you are logged in with (Also prevents you from accidentally changing the name of your main account)
 - Allows you to change the skin of the account you are logged in with using an url (e.g. http://assets.mojang.com/SkinTemplates/steve.png to change it to a steve skin)
 - Simple to use

-## Important
-This version modify by Grok AI, original author of the mod is [schubilegend](https://github.com/schubilegend/SchubiAuthV2)

 ## Disclaimer
 This is for educational purposes only.
 I am not responsible for any damage caused by this tool.